XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 The cold wallet should remain offline, and serves as the asset issuer.
 This means that the secret key to sign transactions for the cold wallet is not stored on a computer that is connected to the Internet.
 Periodically, a human operator creates and signs a transaction (preferably from an entirely offline machine) in order to refill the hot wallet's balance.
 Because the cold wallet is the account creating the issuances, customer accounts holding those issuances must trust the cold wallet.

 A hot wallet makes payments to the gateway's users in Ripple by sending them issuances created by the cold wallet.
 It also needs a trust line to the cold wallet.
 A gateway can use one or more "hot wallet" accounts, but each hot wallet has a limited balance of the gateway's issuances.
 If it is compromised, the gateway can only lose as much currency as the hot wallet holds.
 However, this means that the gateway must monitor the hot wallet's balance, so that it doesn't run out during ordinary operation.

+If the hot wallet is compromised, the amount the hot wallet holds may be lost, but that's all.
+Customers do not need to change any configuration in order to receive funds from a new hot wallet.

+If a cold wallet is compromised, the attacker could create an unlimited amount of issuances, which makes it very difficult to redeem legitimately-held issuances fairly.
+In this case, the gateway must create a new cold wallet account, and all users with trust lines to the old gateway must create new trust lines to the new account.
+(Thus, it's best to keep your cold wallet as secure as possible.)

 ## Prior to Ripple Integration ##